(This page revised October 16, 2014)

 The Patriot was not the only syringe-filling pen to appear during World War II.
-Cheap pens with syringe fillers (including the blue Conklin above) appeared in relatively great numbers.
+Cheap pens with syringe fillers (including the blue Conklin illustrated near the beginning of this article) appeared in relatively great numbers.
 These cheap pens were made along more traditional lines, with the front half of the barrel forming the ink reservoir and the back half forming a blind cap that screws off to expose the plunger in the same manner as in the Post pens of earlier decades.
 These pens were made extremely cheaply, with crudely fashioned filler parts and, in most cases, with celluloid sections fused onto barrels rolled up from thin celluloid sheet.
 Today they’re virtually impossible to repair.
 Here is a DU-PONT pen, which has a hard rubber section.
 This pen has been fitted with a Pelikan M200 nib, with plating removed from the tines to match the original DURIUM TIPPED nib’s design.

 Interestingly, although most of the cheap syringe fillers featured bright and cheery colors, there was at least one produced in Olive Drab, like the Patriot: